FuelLabs/docs/src/v1.0.0/3. Concepts/1. Data Structures/Blocks.md

 ## Roots

-The block header includes a list of roots, `roots`.
-Each individual root is the hash of a [RootHeader](./Roots.md), which commits to a list of transactions and other important metadata.
+The block header includes a list of root header hashes, `roots`.
+Each individual root header hash is the hash of a [root header](./Roots.md), which commits to a list of transactions and other important metadata.
 For more information of why multiple roots are used instead of the more traditional single-transactions-root, see [Block Architecture](../0.%20Fundamentals/3.%20Block%20Architecture.md).

-The number of roots is upper-bounded by the `TRANSACTION_ROOTS_MAX` parameter (`128`).
+The number of root header hashes is upper-bounded by the `TRANSACTION_ROOTS_MAX` parameter (`128`).